 Some lids have a gasket that helps keep in heat and seal the lid to prevent spills.
 However, some prefer a lid without the gasket for easier cleaning.
 Also, some gaskets tend to absorb odors from the food cooked in the crock pot.

-Solid handles usually last longer than “loop handles”.
+Solid handles are more durable and usually last longer than “loop handles”.

 Most newer slow cookers cook hotter than those made over seven to ten years ago.
 The low setting on some new crock pot is almost as hot as the high setting on some of the older crock pots.